-- Throughout the 2014 deployment season, specific conductivity ranged from 56.6 to 90.9 μs/cm at Flora Creek (Figure 4). - The conductivity sensor on this instrument requires a substantial amount of time stabilize.
+- Throughout the 2015 deployment season, specific conductivity ranged from 61.6 to 90.2 μs/cm at Flora Creek (Figure 4). - The conductivity sensor on this instrument requires a substantial amount of time stabilize.
 During this deployment season, it was noted that it can take up to 12 hours for the sensor to stabilize.
-These instances are identified on the graph below in red. - Conductivity increases during the beginning of the deployment season, it is then relatively stable for the remainder of the season with some fluctuations.
+These instances are identified on the graph below in red. - Conductivity increases during the beginning of the deployment season, it is then relatively stable for the remainder of the season with some fluctuations. - With the exception of water quantity data (stage), all data used in the preparation of the graphs and subsequent discussion below adhere to this stringent QA/QC protocol.
+Water Survey of Canada is responsible for QA/QC of water quantity data.
+Corrected data can be obtained upon request.